GoninDS/Pi-approximation/README.md

 # Pi-approximation
 Pi approximation using random numbers.
-Implemented in C++ with threads and MPI.
+Implemented in C++ with threads and serial version.